ex0dus-0x/binsec/README.md

 Swiss Army Knife for Binary (In)security

 __binsec__ is a minimal static analysis utility for detecting security capabilities in ELF/PE/Mach-O executables.
-It's useful for reverse engineers and vulnerability researchers to gain quick insight into binary targets, build fast detection pipelines, and improve overall binary analysis.
+It's useful for reverse engineers and vulnerability researchers to gain quick and deeper insights into binary artifacts, build fast detection pipelines, and improve overall binary analysis.

 ## Features